Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 PRO TIP:

 If you want to thicken up your creamed corn, you can add cornstarch to it.
 Mix the cornstarch with cold water before adding it to the mixture.
-Then use a ½ tablespoon of cornstarch for every 1 cup of creamed corn to get it to your desired thickness.
+Then use a ½ tablespoon of cornstarch for every one cup of creamed corn to get it to your desired thickness.

 corn added to the flour mixture

-STEP FIVE: Remove 1 cup of the corn mixture and puree it in a blender, food processor, or with a hand blender.
-Return the puree to the pan and stir to distribute it evenly.
+STEP FIVE: Remove one cup of the corn mixture and puree it in a blender, food processor, or with a hand blender.

 PRO TIP: